FormingWorlds/PROTEUS/docs/source/usage.rst

 * ``tropopause``
    - Model of tropopause to be used before, or in the absence of, a time-stepped solution to the temperature structure.
 'None' means no tropopause is applied.
-   'Skin' means that the tropopause will be set to the skin temperature.
+   'Skin' means that the tropopause will be set to the radiative skin temperature.
    'Flux' dynamically sets the tropopause based on the heating rate.
    - (Integer) 0: None, 1: Skin, 2: Flux.